Return of Financial Aid

 Steps of Return to Title IV:

 The “Return to Title IV” calculation involves several steps.
-Below is the pertinent information involved in the calculation:
+Below is the pertinent information involved in the calculation.
+See above for notes on calculating institutional aid.

 - The school determines the amount of time attended versus the total days in the term.
-Breaks of five or more days during the term are removed from the total days.
 The calculation is represented as a percentage of aid the student has earned.

 - The school multiplies the percentage of aid earned by the total amount of disbursed aid and aid that could have disbursed.
 This is the amount of aid the student has earned.